c2research/onex/INSIGHT/README.md

     dsCollectionIndex: int
       Index of the dataset being sought.

-    qIndex: int
+    qFindWithCustomQuery: int
-      Index of the dataset containing the query.
+      If this is 0, find best match with a query from the same dataset.
+If this is 1, find best match with the uploaded query.

     qSeq: double
       Index of a sequence containing the query.